codeDeviator/Pictionary/README.md

 # Pictionary
-Simple Pictionary gmae using node.js and socket.io
+Simple Pictionary game using node.js, express, vuejs, bootstrap and socket.io

 You can use bash script to deploy this application on your local server.
 <a href="./deploy.sh">Go to deploy.sh</a>